isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 These last two cases would be more naturally written as `x + +0 = x`, but we are
-forced to expand out `x` for technical reasons.
+forced to expand out `x` for technical reasons (TODO(sandy): not true!).
 Continuing on, we come across
 the case in which we're adding negative one to positive one:

 ```agda